Chaco, Argentina: What to pack, what to wear, and when to go [2023]

 April

-If you are traveling to Chaco in April, you will notice that it is a perfect temperature.
-Expect it to rain about a third of the time.
+Traveling to Chaco in April, you will notice that it is warm.
+Expect it to rain a bit less than half of the time.
 Average temperatures (including nighttime) are in the low 70s F (low 20s C).

 What to wear/what to pack: